dylanpieper/ShinySurveyJS/readme.md

 ## To-do ✔️

--   Automatically retreive the most recent version SurveyJS from UNPKG

 -   Integrate with a db server (self-hosted MySQL/MariaDB server or Supabase)
+-   Encrypt the URL parameters